The majestic African elephant is a herbivore that eats mostly grass, flowers and wild fruits, tree bark, leaves, roots and twigs.

 Juicy fruits are a treat for elephants, such as apricots and marula fruits.
 This bumps up an elephant’s protein and energy levels, adding more nutritional value to its diet.

 How Do Elephants Eat?

 An elephant’s trunk can grow to 2 meters in length and weigh up to 140 kg.
 The trunk is phenomenally powerful, yet delicate.

 African elephants have two finger-like tips at the end of their trunks to grab small objects and help get food into their mouths.
 The tips are so dainty they are also used to wipe their eyes.

 Elephants also use their trunks to help push and pull trees out from the ground.
-These trunks can lift up to a whopping 350 kg!
+These trunks can lift up to a whopping 350 kg.
 That’s like the weight of four mature male leopards!

 A human body has 639 muscles.
-An elephant’s trunk has 40,000 muscles!
+An elephant’s trunk has 40 000 muscles.
 It’s one of the greatest feats of nature that’s ever existed on our planet.

-They use their trunk to suck up 14 litres at any one time.
+They use their trunk to suck up 14 liters at any one time.
 However, they don’t suck the water all the way up.
 Instead, they only suck it halfway then squirt it into their mouths.

-Not only does the trunk act as an extra limb for the elephant, but the elephant’s trunk is also a combination of their nose and upper lip.
+Not only does the trunk act as an extra limb for the elephant, but the elephant’s trunk is also a combination of its nose and upper lip.
 They use it to smell and identify food as well.